SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 :::info
 The Fabric token should provide the user's personal permissions to read / write data.
-The Metadata Connection token, optionally provided to enhance performance, should be a service principal with list permissions on the appropriate catalog and JDBC tables.
+The Metadata Connection token, optionally provided to enhance performance, should be a service principal with read-only permissions on the appropriate catalog and JDBC tables.
 :::

 ## 3. Create a new Project